unman/notes/apt-cacher-ng.md

 ### Grouping repositories
 apt-cacher-ng has a mechanism for mapping calls to different repositories on to the same cache.
-This is called `mapping` and is described in the excellent [manual](https://www.unix-ag.uni-kl.de/~block/acng/html/index.html).
+This is called `mapping` and is described in the excellent [manual](https://www.unix-ag.uni-kl.de/~bloch/acng/html/index.html).
 There are some predefined mapping lists that you can use.
 If you check the caches at `/var/cache/apt-cacher-ng` you may see that there are entries for individual repositories.
 You can edit the mapping files to include them.
+For example, you may set up mapping Fedora repositories by including this line in the config file:
+`Remap-fedora: file:fedora_mirrors` where "fedora_mirrors" is a file containing a list of fedora repositories or URLs.
+After a while you notice that the cached directories in `/var/cache/apt-cacher-ng` include "fedora" with many cached packages, but also "mirror.telepoint.bg".
+This is a fedora mirror.
+You simply edit the "fedora_mirrors" file to include the name "mirror.telepoint.bg".
+Now requests to that mirror will be dealt with in the main cache directory.

 Ideally you want **all** the packages downloaded from **any** Debian repository to be served from the same cache.

 ### Fedora